JuliaNLSolvers/Optim.jl/README.md

       return val
     end

 In this example, you can see that we'll save a bit of time by not needing to recompute `d1` and `d2` in a separate gradient function.

 More subtly, it does not require the allocation of a new vector to store the gradient; indeed, the conjugate-gradient algorithm reuses the same block of memory for the gradient on each iteration.
-(These differences in API are intended to enhance performance on very large problems.)
+While this design has substantial performance advantages, one common "gotcha" is overwriting the gradient array, for example by writing

+    g = [-2.0*d1 - 400.0*d2*x[1], 200.0*d2]

+Internally within `rosenbrock` this will appear to work, but the value is not passed back to the calling function and the memory locations for the original `g` may contain random values.
+Perhaps the easiest way to catch this type of error is to check, within `rosenbrock`, that the pointer is still the same as it was on entry:

+      if !(g === nothing)
+	gptr = pointer(g)
+	# Code to assign values to g
+        if pointer(g) != gptr
+	  error("gradient vector overwritten")
+	end
+      end

 ### Conjugate gradient